 The Pern series showed me that I wanted to write science fiction and fantasy.
 I have always read widely across the genres, but when I read Pern I suddenly realized that I had always had a particular affinity for science fiction and fantasy stories.
 I guess I had kind of a geek awakening.
 And it was good.

 I wanted to read all the other books in the Dragonriders of Pern series, immediately.
 These were the days before online shopping, so I had to trawl through used bookstores to complete my adventure, and what an adventure it was.
 I fell in love with the Masterharper of Pern.
 I was wildly impressed with McCaffrey’s fantastical concepts of going between and Thread – Thread!
 It was brilliant!

 The Pern novels were fantastical but rooted in science.
 Anne McCaffrey’s stories took me through the spectrum of human emotion.
 The stories were funny and sad, simple and philosophical, full of equal parts tragedy and triumph.
-By taking me off this world, they helped me understand it better.
-Through Anne’s vision, I realized the human condition.
+By whisking me out of this world, those stories helped me understand it better.
+Through Anne’s vision, I better understood the human condition.
 Plus, the entire series was packed with spaceships and dragons!
 There was a wizardly character and a ton of musicians.
-My kind of fantasy world.
+My kind of fantasy world!

 Anne McCaffrey has been one of the guiding lights on the path of my life and I am wholly grateful to her.
 And now, the dragons have gone between and somewhere, she is soaring through the skies with them.
 May she rest in peace.

 Please feel free to use the comments section to share your memories of Anne McCaffrey and her work and to celebrate her life.